shhyou/cn12hw2/README.md

 udt new:
      create SOCK_DGRAM socket
-	 bind if port ip is 0 (for receiving) otherwise no bind port
+	 bind if port addr is NULL (for receiving) otherwise no bind port

 udt recv: